 Positive employee experience has become the top priority of modern-day HR department.
 This brings employee life cycle model at the forefront of the HR function.
 Managing every interaction between employee and employer at various points of their timespan brings many advantages, including:

-- Engaging with employees at each level: Adopting the employee lifecycle model and working towards improving each stage of employee experience helps deepen employee engagement.
+- Engaging with employees at each level: Adopting the employment life cycle model and working towards improving each stage of employee experience helps deepen employee engagement.
 This, in return, helps increase productivity with a happier and engaged workforce.

 - Optimising employee experience: The model also helps in maximising employee experience, which helps in the building of happier and stronger team with better cohesion.